-Kiara recently graduated with a degree in Psychology minor in Finance and was headed towards a career in corporate finance… before deciding to book a plane ticket to Europe instead.
+Kiara recently graduated with a degree in Psychology and a minor in finance.
+She was headed towards a career in corporate finance… before deciding to book a plane ticket to Europe instead.

 Two things to know about Kiara: she grew up in a conservative Filipino family and she’s a writer.

 To start, it’s important to know that growing up as a Filipino you’re taught to take life seriously.
 This means a constant emphasis on going to a good university and securing a stable job, and then traveling only if time permits.

 But this just didn’t suit Kiara, who says: